Impact of Sleep Deprivation on Employee Productivity

 1. Sleep Deprivation Results in Poor Productivity and Performance

 Healthy adults must take a minimum of seven hours of sleep every night, while the recommended range is between seven to eight hours.
-However, according to a recent research, it has been found that professionals are usually sleep deprived and take on an average only six hours of sleep.
+However, according to recent research, it has been found that professionals are usually sleep-deprived and take on an average of only six hours of sleep.

 2. Sleep Deprivation Impacts Physical health

 There are significant physical effects of tiredness.
 Generally, the feeling of lethargy is understood as a standard symptom of poor sleep.
 While some employees also talk about experiencing other adverse physical symptoms, like palpitations and heartburn.